-The shares being offered by the selling stockholders have been or will be issued pursuant to an exemption from the registration provisions of the Securities Act of 1933.
+The shares being offered by the selling stockholders have been issued pursuant to an exemption from the registration provisions of the Securities Act.
 Each of the selling stockholders represented to us that he or it was acquiring the shares for investment and with no present intention of distributing the shares.

-The shares may be sold or distributed from time to time by the selling stockholders, or by pledgees, donees, or transferees of, or other successors-ininterest to, the selling stockholders, directly to one or more purchasers (including pledgees) or through brokers, dealers or underwriters who may act solely as agents or who may acquire shares as principals and will act independently of us in making decisions with respect to the timing, manner and size of each sale.
+We will not receive any proceeds from the sale of the common stock covered by this prospectus.
+The selling stockholders may sell their shares directly or through broker-dealers or underwriters who may act solely as agents or who may acquire shares as principals.